joannapranikajoshua/Sunpy3D/proposal.md

 - I shall use this week to cross-check if all the implemented functionalities are what is required for the project.
 This will ensure I have worked towards implementing all of required the `sources` from SunPy and overplotting them with the required `field lines` from PfssPy.
 - By now all of the required coordinate objects from Astropy and 2D functionality from SunPy shall be properly implemented with the appropriate tests.
-- If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
+- If any new requirements are requested by my mentors, they shall be implemented during these weeks and the testing of the new code will be completed as well.
 - The documentation and docstrings shall again be tested with the complete implementation of all the `.rst` files and indexed according to what is required.
 - If other tests have to be performed, I shall implement this on `CircleCI` and check for their passing before any merging is done as mentioned before.
 - All of the required local tests would have been written by now and I shall also manually check if all the extended methods are tested.